 How Often Are GRE Tests Offered?

-GRE General Test appointments are offered year-round at physical test centers in most parts of the world, but slots are granted on a first-come, first served basis.
+GRE general test appointments are offered year-round at physical test centers in most parts of the world, but slots are granted on a first-come, first-served basis.
 For students in regions without test centers, the at-home version of the test might be a viable alternative.
-At-home testing is not currently allowed in mainland China, according to ETS, but the Chinese government’s “National Education Examinations Authority resumed in-person testing at a limited number of test centers in July.”
+At-home testing is not currently allowed in mainland China or Iran, according to ETS.

-Those seeking to take the GRE General Test may register online, by mail or by phone while those who want to sit for a GRE Subject Test can either register online or by mail.
+Registration for the GRE general test can be done online, by mail or by phone while registration for a GRE subject test is available online or by mail.

 When Should You Take the GRE?

-GRE test-prep experts say it’s prudent for grad school hopefuls to schedule the exam a few months before their grad school application deadlines to allow time to retake the test if the score is lower than they had hoped.
+GRE test-prep experts say grad school hopefuls should schedule the exam a few months before their grad school application deadlines to allow time to retake the test if the score is lower than they had hoped.